flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

 - When V~mo~ + 6kt or M~mo~ + 0.01 is reached a positive load factor demand is automatically applied (pitch up action)
 - When full nose-down stick is maintained speed is limited to around V~mo~ + 16kt and M~mo~ + 0.04 (pilot nose-down authority is reduced)
 - When side stick is released the aircraft's bank angle will return to 0° (instead of 33° outside of HSP)
-- Bank angle limit is reduced from 67° to 40°.
+- Bank angle limit is reduced from 67° to 40°
+- Pitch trim is frozen

 ### Recommended Action to Recover